ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/examples2.md

 ---
-title: Runtime example using ACLE intrinsics
+title: Example 2 - runtime using ACLE intrinsics
 weight: 4

 ### FIXED, DO NOT MODIFY